Copenhagen City Hall: History

-The current city hall was designed by architect Martin Nyrop and the design for the building was inspired by the city hall of Siena, Italy.
+The current city hall was designed by architect Martin Nyrop, with Vilhelm Fischer as the supervisor of works, and the design for the building was inspired by the city hall of Siena, Italy.
 Construction began in 1892 and the hall was opened on 12 September 1905.

 Before the city hall moved to its present location, it was situated at Gammeltorv/Nytorv.
 The first city hall was in use from about 1479 until it burned down in the great Copenhagen fire of 1728.

 The second city hall was built in 1728 and was designed by J.C.
 Ernst and J.C.
 Krieger.
 It burned down in the Copenhagen fire of 1795.

 In 1815 a new city hall, designed by C.F.Hansen, was erected on Nytorv.
 It was intended to house both the city hall and a court.
 Today it is still in use as the Copenhagen Court House.

 In 2007, the National Bank of Denmark issued a 20 DKK commemorative coin of the tower.